Category Archives: Uncategorized

 3. The minions had unwittingly dared me to conduct an experiment.

 I decided to report a test number and see what happened.
-If the minions had an unspoken definition of “capability delivered,” they might complain if my answer was “too high” or “too low.”
-But if my number didn’t bother them, they wouldn’t respond.
-(Of course they also wouldn’t respond if they just didn’t care.
+If the minions had an unspoken definition of “capability delivered,” they might complain if they thought my answer was “too high” or “too low.”
+But if my number was somehow acceptable, I didn’t think they’d respond.
+(Of course they also wouldn’t respond if they simply didn’t care.
 Social experiments of this sort are rarely perfect.)

 For the next year and a half, I reported the same number every month.
 Not only did the minions accept my numbers without question, they never asked why they were always the same.
 In fact, I never heard anything back from anyone.
 Then the minions abruptly stopped collecting numbers.
 No explanation.
 They just stopped.

-And that’s the Rule of 17: Don’t invest yourself in someone else’s bullshit data collection exercise.
-While everyone around you is sweating bullets as they struggle to interpret some vague request from people who don’t know what they’re doing, remember that you have a limited number of seconds in your life.
-Use them wisely.
+And that’s the Rule of 17: Don’t invest yourself in someone else’s sloppy data collection.
+While everyone around you is sweating bullets as they struggle to interpret some vague request from people who don’t know what they’re doing, remember to use wisely the limited seconds of your life.
 Grab a clipboard and walk briskly out of the office.
 (Clipboards and haste make you look productive.)
 Go out to lunch.
 Take a walk.
 Give blood.
 Do something fun.
 Then make up a reasonable number and report it like you know what you’re doing.
-And you do know–you’re putting the right amount of work into a fundamentally meaningless request.
+And you do know what you’re doing–you’re putting the right amount of work into a fundamentally meaningless request.
 It may feel like slacking, but the people who made the request were slacking even harder.
 Otherwise they would have given you clear instructions.

 Reading about a new electric airplane